The Youth Music NextGen Fund offers young creatives grants of up to £2,500 to make their ideas happen.

 Our supporters

-The Youth Music NextGen Fund has been made possible thanks to generous support from TikTok, Turtle Bay, and players of People's Postcode Lottery.
+The Youth Music NextGen Fund has been made possible thanks to our principal partners the Players of People’s Postcode Lottery, and support from PPL (Phonographic Performance Limited) and the Dr Martens Foundation.
 We are also grateful for our vital support from the National Lottery via Arts Council England.